hermitex/hashnode/cl45kabq6001gjznv2yd24kis.md

-## What are th Types of Functions in JavaScript?
+## What are the Types of Functions in JavaScript?

 ## What is a Function
 A function is a block of reusable code that performs a specific task.